 Certain properties which do not qualify for the 10-year confession of judgment may qualify for a five-year confession of judgment.
-The five-year plan may be requested any time after the taxes become delinquent in January and prior to the expiration of the period of redemption or tax forfeiture (Minnesota Statute 279.37).
+The five-year plan may be requested any time after the taxes become delinquent in January and prior to the expiration of the period of redemption or tax forfeiture (M.S.
+279.37, subd.
+1a.).